emmanuelgjr/entrydatasupport/example.md

 # DATASET

-**OpenAI GPT-3 Dataset**: This dataset includes a comprehensive collection of prompts and responses used to train OpenAI's GPT-3 model.
-It contains diverse examples designed to test and improve model robustness against various attacks, including prompt injection.
-Researchers can utilize this dataset to study vulnerabilities and enhance the security of large language models.
-[OpenAI GPT-3 Dataset](https://beta.openai.com/docs/datasets/gpt-3-dataset)
+**DeBERTa v3 Base - Prompt Injection v2**: This dataset, hosted by Protect AI on Hugging Face, is designed to train and evaluate language models for robustness against prompt injection attacks.
+It includes a variety of prompts specifically curated to test for vulnerabilities related to both direct and indirect prompt injections.
+Researchers can utilize this dataset to enhance the security and robustness of large language models.
+[DeBERTa v3 Base - Prompt Injection v2](https://huggingface.co/protectai/deberta-v3-base-prompt-injection-v2)

 # RESEARCH PAPERS & RELEVANT RESEARCH BLOGS